researchgraph/data-engineering-oct-2023/README.md

 * https://cytoscape.org

 Note: The main challenge in this task is dealing with a large graph.
 This issue can be resolved by merging nodes or creating sub clusters.

+## Answers for Task 3 💻
+3.1 - Visualise graph and highlight clusters

+In order to ...
+The following list of activities show an overview of the performed steps:

+Activities
+- a1
+- a2